Hong Kong SAR, China

 Program Highlights

-• CUHK student organization called the "I-Club" fosters interaction between international and local students with a number of excursions to Buddhist monasteries, big tourist sites, and trips to Shenzhen and Macau; most of which are included in program costs
+- CUHK student organization called the "i-LOUNGE" fosters interaction between international and local students with a number of excursions to Buddhist monasteries, big tourist sites, and trips to Shenzhen and Macau; most of which are included in program costs

 Housing

-Students live in a dormitory shared with other international students, as well as local students.
+Students are required to live in a dormitory on campus.
+On-campus dormitories are shared with other international and local students.
 All dormitories have bathroom facilities on each floor and laundry service in the basement.
 The dormitories are also cleaned every day by staff.
-Cooking is not common in the dorms due to the limited kitchen facilities, but there are student dining halls located in each dormitory.
+Cooking is not common in the dorms due to limited kitchen facilities, but each dormitory has a student dining hall.
 Eating out is the most common option since food is very inexpensive and diverse in Hong Kong.
-Students may choose a meal plan in some of the dorms at an additional cost.
+Students may choose a meal plan in some dorms for an additional cost.

 Eligibility